paulodiovani/blog.diovani.com/technology/_drafts/2025-08-01-linux-like-config-for-macos.md

 - Allows fast workspace switching, without animations
 - Have plain-text configuration
 - Doesn't require disabling SIP (System Integrity Protection)
-- Define its own key bindings, using the configuration file, avoiding the need of `shkd` or another tool
+- Defines its own key bindings, using the configuration file, avoiding the need for `shkd` or another tool

 When I first tried Aerospace, it was very new and with a small user base or reviews.
-But over the time, it has evolved to become more stable and reliable, especially comparing with the alternatives I presented before.
+But over time, it has evolved to become more stable and reliable, especially comparing with the alternatives I presented before.

 There are a few minor downsides, however: Aerospace still doesn't have a good scriptable way to query and manage windows, especially floating windows, and no support for _focus follow mouse_ behavior.
 But those features are expected to be implemented at some time.